 Get More Value from Your Cloud Solutions Provider with These 5 Tips

 As organizations increasingly move towards cloud and digital-based strategies, the entire ecosystem of operations, infrastructure, IT leadership and project management requires an elevated level of sponsorship and support.
-For many organizations, this means an important and strong reliance on technology solution providers.
-The partners you choose to engage with must come to the table with value drivers that are hard-wired to your business outcomes.
+For many organizations, this means an important and strong reliance on cloud solution providers.
+The cloud solutions partner you choose to engage with must come to the table with value drivers that are hard-wired to your business outcomes.
 Simply meeting SLAs is important, but not enough.

 Your chosen IT partners should be a fundamental part of your digital and cloud journey.
 This means not only providing day-to-day solution expertise, but also being your first call to support new challenges and working with you to plan for strategic needs.
 Ultimately, your IT partners play a key role in creating value throughout the business lifecycle.
 The following are 5 must-have capabilities you should expect to receive from your technology partners.

 In addition to managing project outcomes, your partners should also be discussing your overarching business goals, how you plan to achieve them, and the barriers/challenges expected along the way.
 Partners that work with you to establish mutual milestones and success indicators will be able to align their resources to your success and make outcomes tangible and measurable.

 What good looks like: Discussions around your key strategic objectives, including specific goals to improve revenue, increase efficiency, save costs and reduce risks should be iterative and should result in documented artifacts (e.g., Success Plan or Account Plan) that tie your business goals to the success of your solution provider.